 2. Tightens incident reporting: Organisations must notify regulators within 24 hours of significant incidents and provide fuller reports within 72 hours.
 This includes "near misses" that could cause serious disruption.

-3. Creates supply-chain accountability: Regulators may designate critical suppliers and impose security duties on them, increasing scrutiny of outsourced IT and cloud contracts.
+3. Creates supply-chain accountability: Regulators may designate critical suppliers and impose security duties on them, which means more scrutiny of your outsourced IT and cloud contracts.

 4. Strengthens enforcement: Regulators will gain modernised powers to inspect, investigate and enforce cyber resilience standards, backed by tougher, turnover-based penalties.